wowissu/snapExpense/README.md

 # SnapExpense

 A new Flutter project.
-I started this project for recording what you've spend in a incredibly fast and easy way with your phone.
+I started this project to record what you have spent in an incredibly fast and easy way using your phone since I still unemployed.

 ## Getting Started